 Sucre's City Tour

 Your guide will accompany you from your hotel to La Paz airport and assist you with the check-in procedures for your domestic flight to Sucre, Bolivia's most beautiful city.
 Spanish royalty and wealthy families involved with the silver mining in Potosí lived in Sucre.
 Today, Sucre shares capital city status with La Paz.
 Its gleaming white stucco buildings and preserved colonial architecture, green parks, and streets lined with cafes and restaurants make it a pleasant and historical city.
 Besides its aesthetic charm, Sucre has many cultural attractions to visit while strolling around the city.
-Take a half-day city tour to visit La Recoleta, Museum Azur and the San Felipe Nery Church.
+Enjoy a city tour, taking in La Recoleta, Museum Azur and the San Felipe Nery Church.
 There are many other sites that can be incorporated depending on your interests such as Simón Bolivar Park, the Anthropological and Modern Art Museum, local hat and chocolate factories (must be arranged in advance), and the quarry of Cal Orck’o, outside Sucre, home to dinosaur footprints.

 Sucre - Potosi